NCAR/climate-primer-water/doc/ch6_downscaling.rst

 Similar to statistical downscaling, many institutions provide publicly available dynamically downscaled products.
-However, these products often have limitations regarding the number of years, scenarios, regions, and variables they cover.
-The Coordinated Regional Climate Downscaling Experiment (CORDEX) has produced such products, designed to evaluate regional climate model performance through a series of experiments, including generating regional climate projections (Giorgi & Gutowski, 2015).
+However, these products often have limitations on the number of years, scenarios, regions, and variables they cover.
+The Coordinated Regional Climate Downscaling Experiment (CORDEX) produced such products, designed to evaluate regional climate-model performance through a series of experiments, including generating regional climate projections (Giorgi & Gutowski 2015).
 Over North America, the NA-CORDEX archive includes many dynamically downscaled projections (http://www.na-cordex.org).
 Although CORDEX data are readily accessible, its primary focus on model